seedstack/website/content/docs/seed/manual/ws/testing.md

         weight: 60
 ---

-Web Services can be tested in SEED managed integration tests.
-You can find more about these kind of tests [here](#!/seed-doc/test/integration).
+Web Services can be tested in Seed managed integration tests.
+You can find more about these kind of tests [here](../../testing/integration) and [here](../../testing/integration-web).
 You'll find a Web black box example below:

 ```
 public class HelloWSIT extends AbstractSeedWebIT {